-Will Insurance Cover My Plastic Surgery
+Will Insurance Cover My Plastic Surgery in Shreveport?

 This question goes through many people’s minds as they start considering elective, cosmetic or corrective surgery.
 Unfortunately, the answer is not a simple yes or no. Insurance companies will look into many different aspects of the requested procedure before deciding if they will provide payment.

 Anything covered by insurance may be subject to the plan’s deductible.
 But many people don’t understand that there are alternative payment strategies that insurance companies will use as well.
 An initial portion may be covered by insurance, but the remaining balance of the plastic surgery could fall to the patient (eg. co-pays, co-insurance).